-Skin-focused gummy vitamins look simple from the outside: a few trendy actives, a great flavor, and a clean label.
-In manufacturing, they’re one of the most unforgiving dosage forms you can choose.
-A gummy isn’t a chewable capsule-it’s a warm, moist, acidic (or polyol-heavy) candy matrix that keeps changing long after it leaves the line.
+Skin-focused gummy vitamins look simple: a few trendy actives, great flavor, clean label.
+In manufacturing, they're one of the trickiest dosage forms you can pick.
+A gummy isn't a chewable capsule—it's a warm, moist, acidic (or polyol-heavy) candy matrix that keeps changing long after it leaves the line.

-If you want a skin-positioned gummy that holds up through shelf life, the winning formula is rarely the one with the longest ingredient list.
-It’s the one engineered around stability, uniformity, and process control-the unsexy parts that determine whether the product still tastes, looks, and performs like it should at month 18.
+If you want a skin gummy that holds up, the winning formula rarely has the longest ingredient list.
+It's the one built around stability, uniformity, and process control—the unsexy parts that decide whether it still tastes right, looks consistent, and performs at month 18.

 Gummies are a reactive system, not a static dosage form

-Tablets and capsules are comparatively “quiet.”
-Most of the time, once you’ve dialed in blend uniformity and compression or encapsulation, stability is manageable with the right packaging and specs.
+Tablets and capsules are comparatively predictable.
+Most of the time, once you've dialed in blend uniformity and compression or encapsulation, stability is manageable with the right packaging and specs.

 Gummies are different.
-Even a firm gummy typically carries more moisture than people assume, and the base chemistry can accelerate ingredient interactions.
+Even a firm gummy carries more moisture than most people realize, and the base chemistry accelerates ingredient interactions.
 Over time, gummies can firm up, sweat, stick together, fade in color, or develop off-notes.
-Those shifts aren’t cosmetic-they often signal deeper issues like oxidation, pH drift, or moisture migration.
+Those shifts aren't cosmetic—they're signs of deeper issues like oxidation, pH drift, or moisture migration.

 The stability triangle most brands don't plan for

-When KorNutra evaluates a skin-positioned gummy concept, we look at three forces that constantly fight each other: heat, water activity, and time.
-You can’t ignore any one of them and expect a clean, consistent product at end of shelf life.
+When KorNutra evaluates a skin gummy concept, we watch three forces that constantly fight one another: heat, water activity, and time.
+You can't ignore any one of them and still expect a clean, consistent product at end of shelf life.

 1) Heat: the “invisible” stress during cook and deposit

-Gummies typically involve cooking and hot depositing, and that thermal exposure can be rough on certain actives, flavors, and colors.
-The challenge isn’t just peak temperature-it’s also hold time in a tank or line where a batch might sit longer than planned.
+Gummies involve cooking and hot depositing, and that heat can be rough on certain actives, flavors, and colors.
+The challenge isn't just peak temperature—it's also hold time in a tank where a batch might sit longer than planned.

-- Late-stage addition strategies can reduce exposure for more delicate components (where the process allows).
+- Late-stage addition can reduce exposure for more delicate components (where the process allows).

 - Premix design matters—some systems disperse and protect better than others under real processing conditions.